unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 2. If you choose either the Old or New Testament, you next choose a book for the project.

 3. The new translation project opens showing the Chapter or Story view.
-If you choose an Open Bible Stories project, it opens to the first paragraph of The Creation
+If you choose an Open Bible Stories project, it opens to the first paragraph of The Creation.

 How do I select or change the source text?
 -----------------------------------------------------